DataBiosphere/toil/docs/developingWorkflows/developing.rst

 .. _setup.py: https://github.com/BD2KGenomics/toil-lib/blob/master/setup.py

-If your workflow depends on a dependency of Toil, e.g. ``bd2k-python-lib``, consider not making that dependency explicit either.
+If your workflow depends on a dependency of Toil, consider not making that dependency explicit either.
 If you do, you risk a version conflict between your project and Toil.
 The ``pip`` utility may silently ignore that conflict, breaking either Toil or your workflow.
 It is